Nigel Bates

 Nigel Bates is a fictional character from the British BBC soap opera EastEnders, played by Paul Bradley.
 Introduced in 1992 by Leonard Lewis, the character was incorporated gradually and brought back as a regular following a brief stint due to a popular reception.
 He is depicted as a "lovable loser" and a "nerd".
 Bradley quit the role and Nigel was written out of the serial in April 1998 and was given a happy ending.
 The door was left open for a possible future return and the character made an unannounced return on 24 December 2024.
 Sam Miles portrayed a younger Nigel in Phil Mitchell's (Steve McFadden) teenage flashbacks in 2025.
+Following a high-profile dementia storyline, Nigel was killed off on 29 April 2026 before later making his final appearance as a corpse on 30 April 2026, with Bradley departing the soap.
+In the character's penultimate episode, a younger Nigel was portrayed briefly by Edward Gilchrist.
+Nigel's funeral aired on 20 May 2026.